Ranger

 Overview

 The Ranger is Lourdin RPG's ranged DPS specialist, built around bow and crossbow combat.
 Starting with 10 HP and light/medium armor, Rangers attack from any zone without closing to melee range.
-Multi-Shot clears clustered enemies, Aimed Shot reliably connects on high-AC targets, and Favored Terrain lets Rangers walk through zone hazards (Ice Slick, etc.) that slow and damage other classes.
+Multi-Shot hits a primary target for full damage with 50% splash to other enemies in the zone, Aimed Shot reliably connects on high-AC targets, Extra Attack passively swings the basic Attack twice from level 5, and Favored Terrain lets Rangers walk through zone hazards (Ice Slick, etc.) that slow and damage other classes.

 The Ranger is a master of ranged combat and wilderness survival.
 With a trusty bow or crossbow in hand, Rangers strike from a distance, picking off enemies before they can close the gap.
-Their signature toolkit — Multi-Shot for crowds, Aimed Shot for precision, and Volley for the whole battlefield — rewards players who read the field and cycle cooldowns smartly.
+Their signature toolkit — Multi-Shot for cluster splash, Aimed Shot for precision, Extra Attack at L5 for double-tap basic shots, and Volley for the whole battlefield — rewards players who read the field and cycle cooldowns smartly.

 Rangers are perfect for players who prefer to engage enemies from a safe distance while maintaining mobility and tactical options.
 Dexterity drives damage, AC, and attack rolls; Wisdom scales their future nature-magic kit and supports Aimed Shot's reliability.